randy-tsukemen/jenkins-ecs/README.md

 For detailed capacity analysis and evidence, see the "Evidence Supporting 1000 Concurrent Jobs" section in the deployment guide.

+## Batch Workload Optimization

+**New**: For organizations running large-scale tests periodically (e.g., 10 times per week) with minimal usage during other periods, see `COST-OPTIMIZATION-FOR-BATCH-WORKLOADS.md` for:

+- Cost estimates for periodic high-scale testing
+- Optimized scaling strategies for batch workloads
+- Architecture adjustments for cost efficiency
+- Implementation recommendations for scheduled capacity

+**Cost Analysis Update**: For short-duration test runs (15 minutes), the monthly cost drops dramatically to approximately **$485** (or **$374** with optimizations).
+See the cost document for the detailed breakdown.

+This optimized approach can reduce costs by up to 87% compared to longer test runs while maintaining performance during test execution.

 ## Files in This Repository

 - `JENKINS-ECS-DEPLOYMENT-GUIDE.md`: Comprehensive guide with best practices
+- `COST-OPTIMIZATION-FOR-BATCH-WORKLOADS.md`: Guidance for periodic high-scale testing
 - `jenkins-controller-service.yaml`: CloudFormation template for Jenkins controller
 - `jenkins-agent-cluster.yaml`: CloudFormation template for agent clusters
 - `deploy.sh`: Deployment script to simplify installation